Connections-Business-Directory/Connections/readme.txt

 * Even a bit of SEO was sprinkled in.
 Every entry outputs following the [hCard](http://microformats.org/wiki/hcard) spec.
 * One last item.
 [Extensibility](http://connections-pro.com/pro-module/).

-= New features this version: =
-* Geocoding of addresses.
-* Localization
-* Pretty permalink support
-* Spanish Translation

-= Upcoming features: =
-* Gravatar support
-* Backup
-* ...and any suggestions that I may receive...

 == Credits: ==
 * This plugin was based off LBB, ["Little Black Book"](http://wordpress.org/extend/plugins/lbb-little-black-book/); which was based on [Addressbook](http://wordpress.org/extend/plugins/addressbook/), both of which can be found in the Plugin Directory.
 * vCard class is a modified version by [Troy Wolf](http://www.troywolf.com/articles/php/class_vcard/)